+This a -f tht-

-eport will contribute to the holistic at an initial child protection confe of the strengths, risks a ind concerns s of the named
+eport will contribute to the holisti at an initial child protection confe of the str engths, risks a and concern is of the named

-Child ren to be considered at Conferer nce:
+Child ren to be considered at Confere nce:

-Initial Child Protection Conference Da ite:
+Initial Child Protection Conference Da ate:

+milia Office Front Conference De atc.

 Agency Name:

 ation Agency Address:

 Agency Information Contact number:

-ncy In Report completed by: Signed:
+ıcy In Report completed by: Signed:

-Ager Designation/ job role Date repoi rt completed:
+Ager Designation/ job role Date repo rt completed:

+NHS number

-Full Name: NHS number Date of Birth
+Full Name: TWI O Humber Date of Birth

-d or member of the family agency is working with
+Child or member of the family your agency is working with

-parents requested any of the pe so, who fron n?
-Please give Yes/No
+Have parents requested any of the personal information to be withheld?
+If so, who from?
+Please give details Yes/No

-Summary of your Agencies Involvement with child/family Include information which is relevant to your service, including: The reason for your agency's involvement with the child/family member.
-History of your agency's involvement.
-Details of services or care provided and Child/Family's attendance and engagement.
+Summary of your Agencies Involvement with child/family Include information which is relevant to your service, including: • The reason for your agency's involvement with the child/family member. • History of your agency's involvement. • Details of services or care provided and Child/Family's attendance and engagement.
 Agency Involvement continued Include information which is relevant to your service, including: Any significant events (including offences committed) during your involvement with the child or family.
 Any referrals which have been made to other services, including why they were made, and if they were engaged with, Are there any relevant actions outstanding?